You’ve heard of spring-cleaning, but fall is all about decluttering and organizing your home!

 Last but not least, clean out that junk drawer… It’s so easy to just jam random things in a drawer and then shut it quickly before you have to gawk at what’s inside.
 But trust us, every time you put something random in that drawer, you’re just feeding the monster.
 Our solution is to take everything out, follow our previous decluttering protocol and throw away anything that is old or doesn’t serve a purpose in your home.
 We then recommend putting in a drawer organizer since it’s a great way to keep messy things like batteries and pencils organized!

 We hope that with these 5 easy steps you’re able to accomplish your fall decluttering and organization!
-To start a project with one of our Kitchen & Bath Designers, contact us!
+To start a project with one of our Revival House kitchen & bath designers, contact us!